 - Super Administrator

-In WooCommerce, there are many different ways to use user roles to your advantage.
+So how do the specifics of WooCommerce’s user roles differ from the general user roles in WordPress?
+Well, there are many different ways to use user roles to your advantage.
 For example, you can set prices by user role or offer role-based payment methods.

-User roles in WooCommerce
+Managing user roles in WooCommerce

 When you install WooCommerce to your WordPress site, you’ll notice it automatically adds two user roles – Customer and Shop Manager.